justinjjlee/Okun-Phillips-620/README.md

-# Charts of economic recovery - the 2020 pandemic
+# Activities through the lens of output, spending, and labor
-Charting of economic indicators to observe trends in economic recovery
+Charting of economic indicators to observe trends in economic recovery.

+Analysis from the data sources also track changes in measurements, as Okun's Law and Phillips Curve (Spirit of the data visualization by [Ball et al. (2017)](https://onlinelibrary.wiley.com/doi/abs/10.1111/jmcb.12420) and [Gordon (2020)](https://www.aeaweb.org/articles?id=10.1257/aer.100.2.11)).

+- Visualization in Tableau Public (TBD), comparing three different nations.

 Data pulled using API for economic data, from the Federal Reserve Bank of St. Louis